1jour1vin

 Wine rated (2025 guide) 97/100

-From a single vineyard of very old vines, some of which are nearly a century old, Garrus is the flagship of Domaine Esclan wines.
+Produced from a single vineyard composed of very old vines, some of which are nearly a century old, Garrus is the flagship wine of the Esclan estate.
 Although still very young, I feel that, like Les Clans, it has reached new heights in the 2023 vintage.
-It's very fragrant and floral on the nose, a little prettier, more elegant and more precise than Les Clans 2023, while the palate shows fascinating purity and tension.
-It offers succulent, perfumed aromas of white peach and tantalizing salinity and minerality.
-The oak is under control and the wine is still very tight, but its density, energy, length and refinement are undeniable.
-If you drink it this year (2025), give it time to open up in the glass, or consider decanting it.
+It is very fragrant and floral on the nose, a little prettier, more elegant, and more precise than Les Clans 2023, while the palate offers fascinating purity and tension.
+It offers succulent and fragrant aromas of white peach and enticing salinity and minerality.
+The oak is controlled and the wine is still very tight, but its density, energy, length, and refinement are undeniable.
+If you drink it this year (2025), give it time to open up in the glass or consider decanting it.

 Guide Hachette des vins